 If you are an existing customer, only the files that have been backed up since 02/15/2017 will store ACLs.

 You may also restore to another active user in your domain.
 You can do this by inputting a destination user or e-mail under "Destination."

-When email records are restored, they will be restored to a top-level folder created by Backupify titled (Backupify Restore DATE) and then they will be nested in the folder that the record was last located in.
+When email records are restored, they will be restored to a top-level folder created by SaaS Protection/Backupify titled (Backupify Restore DATE) and then they will be nested in the folder that the record was last located in.

-When calendar records are restored, they will be restored to a new calendar created by Backupify titled ‘calendar_name (Backupify Restore DATE)’; where calendar_name is the name of the calendar that the record originated from.
+Calendar records will restore to a new calendar titled calendar_name (Backupify Restore DATE); where calendar_name is the name of the calendar that the record originated from.
 Users can have multiple calendars in Office 365 so we do this to make sure the records restored also retain the calendar that they originally belonged to.

-In some cases our restore jobs experience issues and we are not able to restore some of your records.
-Typically these are caused by transient issues communicating with Microsoft's APIs, internal Microsoft exceptions, or processing errors on the Backupify side.
+Restore failures are often caused by transient issues communicating with Microsoft's APIs, internal Microsoft exceptions, or processing errors on the Datto side.

-If such an error occurs then you should receive an email alerting you to the restore failure and how many records failed.
-If you have any records that fail to restore in a restore job then please contact Technical Support and we can re-run the restore of just those failed items.
+If such an error occurs, you should receive an email alerting you to the restore failure and how many records failed.
+If you have any records that fail to restore in a restore job, please contact Technical Support to re-run the restore for the failed items.